JamesByers/g_load_clean_and_analyse_data_with_Excel/README.md

 ## Galvanize Data Analytics course
-# Block 2 - Load, clean and analyse data with Excel
+# Block 2 - Load, clean, prepare and analyse data with Excel

 ### By the end of this block, you will be able: